NeuroBench/system_benchmarks/QUBO.md

 ### Optimality Thresholds

 Based on the target optimality $c_\mathrm{target}$ for each workload, the normalized optimality score of a solution is defined as

 $$
 \mathrm{abs}(\frac{c - c_{\mathrm{target}}} {c_\mathrm{target}})\ .
 $$

-Where c is the cost of the best solution to the QUBO found by the system at that point in time.
+Where $c$ is the cost of the best solution to the QUBO found by the system at that point in time.

 The score thresholds are 0.1, 0.05, and 0.01.